CleyFaye/boilerplate/README.md

 This would register a task names "myWebApp", process files in `webres/myAppName` and output in `dist/myAppName` using most defualt options.
 Each different tasks can have his own options, described below.
+Each task also have a `disabled` property that can be set to `true`, in which case it will not generate the corresponding task.

 ### Pug templates